Super Nintendo Classic Edition Review

 The shooters include Contra III, Mega Man X, Star Fox, and the never-before-released Star Fox 2.
 Contra III is a hoot to play coop with a friend, and Mega Man X is a graphically impressive platform shooter.
 Star Fox was Nintendo's breakthrough 3D polygon shooter which originally required a special FX chip embedded in its cartridge.
 Star Fox 2 was recently completed as an exclusive title for the system.
 It's not great but collectors will be thrilled to experience this long lost relic.

-The platform genre is well represented with Super Mario World and its follow-up Yoshi's Island, two of the finest entries in the genre.
+The platform genre is well represented by Super Mario World and its follow-up Yoshi's Island.
 Donkey Kong Country continues to impress with its claymation visuals while the two Kirby games are sure to be a hit with kids.
 Castlevania IV is an underrated horror title and Super Metroid employs a similar formula in deep space.
 Super Ghouls and Ghosts is most notable for retaining all the flaws of the original cartridge, including dramatic slow-down and poorly-placed checkpoints.

 Racing fans will enjoy F-Zero and Super Mario Kart, both of which originally benefited from Nintendo's exclusive "mode 7" technology.
-Amazing for its time, it allowed smooth rapid movement over the ground below you to simulate the illusion of speed.
+Amazing for its time, it allowed smooth, rapid movement of the ground below you to simulate the illusion of speed.
 The animation is fluid as ever but the pixelated graphics aren't very easy on the eyes.

 Stock screenshots for Super Ghouls 'N Ghosts, Super Mario Kart, Street Fighter II Turbo, EarthBound.

 The fighting genre is represented by Street Fighter II Turbo.
-While it's not the first or last Street Fighter to appear on the system, it probably strikes a good middle ground and remains one of the best one-on-one fighters ever.
-Super Punch Out is more of a sports title, but you have to love its huge cartoonish boxers.
+While it's not the first or last Street Fighter to appear on the system it probably strikes a good middle ground and remains one of the best one-on-one fighters ever.
+Super Punch Out is more of a sports title, but you have to love its hilarious cartoonish boxers.

 Last but not least there are several role-playing games: EarthBound, Final Fantasy III, Secret of Mana, Super Mario RPG, and Legend of Zelda: Link to the Past.
 These games require many hours to complete so it's great how the system affords four save slots per game.
 EarthBound has achieved legendary status over the years for being insanely good while super expensive to acquire.
 You could argue that this game justifies the entire cost of the system!
 Legend of Zelda: Link to the Past is considered by many to be the best video game ever made.